-- 7.1 Leases and licences will generally only be available for facilities, including the land on which those facilities are located. - 7.2 In exceptional circumstances, typically relating to legacy arrangements, Council may consider entering into a land-only lease or licence.
-In all cases, Council will remain the owner or manager of the land and any assets constructed upon it. - 7.3 In signing a lease or licence agreement, the lessee or licensee must comply with all conditions within the agreement. - 7.4 Lessees and licensees must ensure maintenance and repairs are undertaken by appropriately qualified and registered tradespeople. - 7.5 Lessees and licensees must report structural maintenance requests and facility damage to Council in a timely manner, in accordance with Council's processes. - 7.6 Lessees and licensees may not undertake, or submit a funding or development application to undertake, capital works without the prior written approval of Council in its capacity as owner and lessor of the asset. - 7.7 Subletting will be permitted subject to prior written approval from Council consent and the conditions in the lease or licence agreement.
-For Category 1-4, 6 & 8 leases and licences, subletting for a commercial purpose will trigger a market rent review. - 7.8 Where Council proposes to enter into a new lease or licence for part of a community facility which is subject to an existing lease or licence, Council will communicate with the existing tenant before entering into the new lease or licence. - 7.9 Category 1, 2 & 6 leases and licences cannot be assigned.
-Other categories of leases and licences may be assigned subject to Council consent and the conditions in the lease or licence agreement. - 7.10 Lease and licence agreements will include processes relating to breaches of the agreement, along with the associated consequences. - 7.11 Council reserves the right to terminate any lease or licence of a community facility or commercial building for breach of agreement.
+- 7.1 Leases and Licences will generally only be available for facilities, including the land on which those facilities are located. - 7.2 In exceptional circumstances, typically relating to legacy arrangements, Council may consider entering into a Land-only Lease.
+In all cases, Council will remain the owner or manager of the land and any assets constructed upon it. - 7.3 In signing a Lease or Licence agreement, the Lessee or Licensee must comply with all conditions within the agreement. - 7.4 Lessees and licensees must ensure maintenance and repairs are undertaken by appropriately qualified and registered tradespeople. - 7.5 Lessees and licensees must report Structural Repair requests and facility damage to Council in a timely manner, in accordance with Council's processes. - 7.6 Lessees and licensees may not undertake, or submit a funding or development application to undertake, capital works without the prior written approval of Council in its capacity as owner and lessor of the asset and must hold legal tenure over the facility. - 7.7 Subletting will be permitted subject to prior written approval from Council consent and the conditions in the Lease or Licence agreement.
+For Category 1-4, 6 & 8 Leases and Licences, subletting for a commercial purpose will trigger a Market Rent Review. - 7.8 Where Council proposes to enter into a new Lease or Licence for part of a community facility which is subject to an existing Lease or Licence, Council will communicate with the existing tenant before entering into the new Lease or Licence. - 7.9 Category 1, 2 & 6 Leases and Licences cannot be assigned.
+Other categories of Leases and Licences may be assigned subject to Council consent and the conditions in the Lease or Licence agreement. - 7.10 Lease and Licence agreements will include processes relating to breaches of the agreement, along with the associated consequences. - 7.11 Council reserves the right to terminate any Lease or Licence of a community facility or commercial building for breach of agreement.